xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 ## Modifiers

-- `onlyApprovedToken(token)`: Ensures the token is approved in the registry.
+- `onlyApprovedToken(token)`: ensures the token is approved in the registry.
-- `onlyApprovedRelayer()`: Ensures the caller is an approved relayer.
+- `onlyApprovedRelayer()`: ensures the caller is an approved relayer.
-- `notWatchlist(recipient)`: Prevents transactions to watchlisted addresses.
+- `notWatchlist(recipient)`: prevents transactions to watchlisted addresses.
-- `nonReentrant`: Protects against reentrancy attacks.
+- `nonReentrant`: protects against reentrancy attacks.
-- `onlyAllowlisted`: Ensures only allowed addresses can execute certain functions.
+- `onlyAllowlisted`: ensures only allowed addresses can execute certain functions.

 ## Features

 #### `sendMessageWithToken`
 This function transfers a token across chains, deducts a fee, and emits an event.
-This is the function that is called when the user executes a transaction.
 The user deposits tokens on the bridge contract in the source chain.
-The contract checks that the token is approved (since sendMessageWithToken has the onlyApprovedToken modifier).
+The contract checks that the token is approved (since `sendMessageWithToken` has the `onlyApprovedToken` modifier).
 This function calls `_transfer`, which performs validations.
-Finally, it emits a `SendMessageWithTokenEvent` containing the sender's address, the token and amount sent, the deducted fee and the encoded paylaod (destination details).
+Finally, it emits a `SendMessageWithTokenEvent` containing the transaction details.
 Afterwards, off-chain validators sign the transaction.

 ##### Parameters
 ```solidity